python/devguide/index.rst

 ------------

-People who wish to contribute to Python **must** read the following documents in their top-level order (sub-level documents can be read in any order).
-You can stop where you feel comfortable and begin contributing without reading and understanding all of these documents, but please do not skip around within the documentation.
+People who wish to contribute to Python **must** read the following documents in the order provided.
+You can stop where you feel comfortable and begin contributing immediately without reading and understanding these documents all at once, but please do not skip around within the documentation.

 * :ref:`setup`
 * Coding style guides